-Appier, a leading AI company, announces that it has acquired Emotion Intelligence (Emin), a Tokyo-based AI solutions provider, for an undisclosed sum, a major move after purchasing Indian marketing automation startup Qgraph last year.
+Taiwan-based AI company Appierannounced that it has acquired Emotion Intelligence (Emin), a Tokyo-based AI solutions provider, for an undisclosed sum, a major move after purchasing Indian marketing automation startup Qgraph last year.

-Upon announcing this deal, this Taiwanese startup also introduced an AI solution for e-commerce companies.
+Upon announcing this deal, the startup also introduced an AI solution for e-commerce companies.
 Renamed AiDeal (formerly known as ZenClerk, developed by Emin), it helps clients track consumer behaviors along the path to purchase and further boost conversion rate.

 Founded in 2012, Appier currently has over 300 employees and 14 offices across Asia, in Japan, India, Malaysia, and etc. Recognized by CB Insights as one of the most promising private AI companies in the world, it has raised more than $80M through three rounds of fundraising, backed by SoftBank, LINE, Silicon Valley's Sequoia Capital, and so on.

 Appier, eyeing Emin's "soft power" in the market

 Appier, as Emin, provides AI solutions to address the pain points for enterprises.

 CEO Chih-Han Yu, though believing his team's capability of developing a solution similar to what Emin has to offer, told Business Next that what's more valuable is the experience operating the firm and solving problems for clients as well as the vision derived from it.
 He described it as "soft power."

 Yu also pointed out the simplicity and efficiency of Emin's solution, which he appreciates.
 "What the company tries to solve are issues that confront all e-commerce businesses," he said, including how to predict if customers will make purchase and drive cost-efficient conversions.